 - Ecstasy/MDMA/Molly/Sass: up to 1-3 days

 Drug testing is a standard part of life for many in the working world these days.
-However, because of the varying detection windows for these substances, it is easier to get away with having a problem with amphetamines than it is to be a cannabis smoker.
+However, because of the varying detection windows for each of these substances, it is easier to get away with having a problem with amphetamines than it is to be a cannabis smoker.

 In fact, after legalization, if drug testing is not altered, the risk to the workforce is extreme.
 With 13 percent (one in eight) of US residents admitting to regular cannabis consumption, demonizing cannabis consumers in the workplace could result in a giant loss for local businesses.